HiteSit/PyMol_Fitter/README.md

 ## 📝 Documentation

-This documentation was created with assistance from [Claude 3.7](https://www.anthropic.com/claude), an AI assistant by Anthropic.
+This documentation was created with assistance from [Claude 3.7](https://www.anthropic.com/claude).

 ## 📄 License